Lights! Camera! Take Action!

 Students explore the stories, events, personalities, and motivations that create a culture of philanthropy.
 Using a video as a model, students learn about the philanthropists, unique features, and needs of their own community and create documentaries.
 Although it was written about West Michigan, this unit is easily adapted to any community, urban or rural.

-Students view and discuss the DVD The Gift of All: a Community of Givers and identify the influences and attributes of the generous people interviewed.
-Students read, summarize, and report on short biographies of philanthropists.
-Students write journal reflections and create a four-slide presentation with software such as PowerPoint or Keynote.
+Young people view and discuss the film The Gift of All: a Community of Givers and identify the influences and attributes of the generous people interviewed.
+They read biographies of generous people and make a four-slide presentation about their civic virtue.

-In this lesson, students learn about the four sectors of the economy and learn that the civil society sector often steps in when business and government do not or cannot meet a felt need.
-Students observe the second half of the documentary The Gift of All and write about the issues in West Michigan and motivations of the philanthropists who made a major difference in the area.
-Students also write a personal mission statement.
+In this session, we learn about the sectors of civil society sector - business, government, and nonprofit.
+Youth watch the second half of the documentary The Gift of All and talk about the issues in West Michigan and the motivations of the philanthropists who made a major difference in the area.
+They also write a personal mission statement.

-The purpose of this lesson is for students to plan and develop a video documentary.
-Modeling their documentary after the West Michigan documentary The Gift of All, students create a multi-media story of their community and local philanthropy.
+The purpose of this session is to plan and develop a video documentary.
+Modeling their documentary after the West Michigan documentary The Gift of All, youth interview local philanthropists and create a multi-media story of their community and local philanthropy.
 Creating and sharing the documentary is an act of philanthropy as they teach and inspire others about philanthropy in the community.

-The purpose of this lesson is to show and celebrate the completion of the video documentary.
+The purpose of this session is to show and celebrate the completion of the video documentary.
 Sharing the documentary is an act of philanthropy as it teaches and inspires others about philanthropy in the community.
-Students also reflect and write about the service-learning experience.
+Participants reflect and write about the service-learning experience.